slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Never interrupt your enemy when he is making a mistake."
 -- Napoleon Bonaparte [1769]*

-Strategy is about winning before the battle begins, tactics are about striking at weakness.
+Strategy wins before the battle begins; tactics exploit weakness during it.

 Leverage is a force multiplier.
-Leverage your target weaknesses to raise your chances of winning.
-Use methods like unpredictability, charming or mirroring.
-Even deceiving, some opponents may require special tools.
+Target your opponent’s weaknesses to raise your odds.
+Use unpredictability, charm, mirroring, or deception when needed.

+Hints:

+- If you control the overall direction and framing of the battle, anything they do will play into your hands.
+- Divide and conquer.
+- Beware of counter-attacking: audacious moves can create disguised problems, remedied by greater audacity.
+- Any change requires injecting more energy than the system extracts.
+- Once you step into a fight not of your choosing, you lose all initiative.
+- Drain opponent morale with unexpected defeat or strong defense.
+- Every strength has a complementary weakness.
+- Look for people when they are bluffing.

 > *"Give me a lever long enough, and a place to stand, and I will move the earth."
 -- Archimedes [-212]*

+> *"Make others dependent on you: hope has a good memory, gratitude a bad one.
+More is to be got from dependence than from courtesy."
+-- Balthasar Gracian [1601]*

 > *"The most effective way to destroy people is to deny and obliterate their own understanding of their history."
 -- George Orwell [1903]*